Spherical functions on spherical varieties: Introduction

 \subsection{Acknowledgements}

 I would like to thank Joseph Bernstein and Akshay Venkatesh for very useful and motivating discussions.
+I also thank the referee for a very diligent work that led to numerous little improvements and corrections.
 The first part of this work was conducted when I was supported by the Marie Curie Research Training Network in Arithmetic Algebraic Geometry, EU Contract MRTN-CT-2003-504917.